 7) Sit (or Play!) on the Beach

-However, there are a few places you can go to get a little sand in your toes while observing the turquoise waters gently lapping against the coral sand.
+However, there are a few places you can go to get a little sand in your toes while admiring the turquoise waters surrounded by coral sand and Key West tropical forest.

 Smathers Beach is the largest beach on the island, at just over a half-mile in length.

-Either beach is great for water activities such as standup paddleboarding, kayaking, snorkelling and swimming.
+Any of these beaches are great for water activities such as standup paddleboarding, kayaking, snorkelling, and swimming.

-So whatever you do at the beach, enjoy it!
+So whatever you do at the beach in Key West Florida, enjoy it!

 8) Bar Hop Down the Famous Duval Street